Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: K and H points

-where $\nu= -\frac{\tau_0}{\sqrt{\varepsilon}\lambda}>0$ and is around 1 as we are to the right of the trace-zero curve and outside a neighborhood of the $K$ point.
-We are interested in points with slope 1 or equivalently,
+where $\nu= -\lambda ^{-1}\tau_0>0$ and is around 1 as we are to the right of the neutral saddle curve (where the trace is zero) and outside a neighbourhood of the $K$ point.
+We are interested in points with slope 1, so that the second factor in \eqref{eq:T'(z)_eta} must be significantly smaller than one, in particular $\eta = \eta_s + O(\sqrt{\varepsilon})$.
+Thus,